 First Glimpse of Borobudur, Indonesia

-We were booked for a sunrise tour of Borobudur.
+We were booked for a sunrise tour of the heritage site.
 It is the most popular time for visiting the site – both for photography and for the still cool weather that lets you climb the monument rather easily.
 As soon as the bus parked on the manicured lawns of this most famous monument of Indonesia, even before the crack of dawn, I had goosebumps.
 That feeling when you have dreamt of being at a place and you when you really step in it is difficult to define.

 We entered the Borobudur Temple compounds through the reception taking our tickets.
 It costs about USD 20-25.